robusta-dev/robusta/docs/user-guide/elasticsearch.rst

 The following Elasticsearch Watcher configuration will trigger a Robusta playbook.
 Make sure you update ``<account_id>``, ``<cluster_name>``, and ``<secret_key>`` in the emphasized line.
-These should match the same values you define in the Robusta Helm chart.
+These should match the Robusta Helm chart values.

 .. code-block:: json
-   :emphasize-lines: 24
+   :emphasize-lines: 26,27,33

     {
       "trigger": {